Research Snapshot

-US natural gas is still weighed down by weak near-term demand and a larger storage build, but global LNG disruption means the bearish case is less clean than the front-month chart suggests.
+US natural gas is still weighed down by weak near-term demand and a larger storage build, but global LNG disruption means the downside case is less clean

 Thesis